-Nobody just gets of their couch to ride 200+ kilometers.
-You need to train riding long distances, train for power and train your core.
+Nobody just gets off their couch to do a 200 km cycle ride.
+You need to train to ride long distances, train for power, and train your core.
 Post the ride you need to recover from a 200 km brevet ride as well.
 This needs preparation.

-Assuming you can ride a maximum distance of 100 kilometers, preparing for your first long distance ride should take at least 8-12 weeks.
+Assuming you can ride a maximum distance of 100 kilometers, preparing for your first 200 km cycle ride should take at least 4-8 weeks.

 Brevet is not all about cycling and fitness.
 It requires riders to be mentally strong.
 An average rider can complete 200 Km Brevet easily.
 You do not require a great deal of fitness level for a 200 km cycle ride.

 I started with a few 50 km rides and slowly and gradually build my stamina for a couple of 100 km rides.
 This boosted my confidence and I knew that I was ready to do this brevet.